ublue-os/bazzite/docs/src/index.md

   Run Android applications in a container using [Waydroid](https://waydro.id/)!

+  - Launch anything from productivity software to games!
+  - Support for the Google Play Store and [F-Droid](https://f-droid.org/).

 - [:fontawesome-solid-handshake: **Contribute**][contrib]{ style="font-size: 1.1rem" }

   One of the strengths of Bazzite (inherited from [Universal Blue](https://universal-blue.org/)) is how easy is to contribute.